renaissance-publishing/renaissance/content/chapters/25-items.md

 Range: 50m/100m/150m/200m

 Reload: no action (you can select, ready and nock an arrow as part of an attack)

+### Composite Bow Rev

+Composite bows are made of several materials in layers—often bone on the back and sinew on the front—which allows the bow to store more energy in a smaller package with a shorter draw.
+This makes these bows particularly small, and thus well-suited for use by cavalry (and others who value the small size of the weapon).

+Both Wood and Shade elves commonly use light bows—wood elves for their lightness and flexibility while hunting, and shade elves as mounted weapons for their infamous and devastating cavalry.

+- Tags: Two-Handed, Ranged, Special Ammunition, Cavalry
+- Damage: 2d10-1+DB
+- AP: 2
+- Range: 50m/100m/150m/200m
+- Reload: no action (you can select, ready and nock an arrow as part of an attack)

 ### Longbow